Courses & Tutorials

 Data Literacy

-You will get answers to these questions in the workshop and can apply your new knowledge directly on practical examples.
-After the workshop, you can use your selfcreated Jupyter notebook to repeat the analyses on your own text documents.
+You will get answers to these questions in the workshop and can apply your new knowledge directly to a sample dataset.

 Tool used: Zoom